Start9Labs/documentation/site/source/developer-docs/index.rst

 Developer Docs
 ==============

-  Welcome to Service Packaging for embassyOS!

-  If you are here, you are interested in becoming part of the mission to change the future of personal computing.
+  Welcome to the Service Packaging documentation for embassyOS.
+If you are here, you have heard the call to help empower users with sovereign computing!

-  The guides below provide the fundamentals that will take you through the process of packing a service for embassyOS.
-Services are any open source project (application) that can be run on a self-hosted platform, independent of third parties.

-  By configuring and packaging a project according to these guides, it can be installed on embassyOS so that users can interact with  the service without needing any technical expertise.

-  Let's get started!

 .. raw:: html